eliotbo/bevy_pen_tool/README.md

 1. run main.rs
 2. explore and have fun
 3. spawn multiple curves
-4. compute the look-up tables for each curve by pressing (step 4 can be repeated anytime an anchor or control point is moved)
+4. compute the look-up tables for each curve
 5. latch the curves together if they are not already latched at spawn
-6. moves the anchors and control points to a desired position (there is a "hide control points" button for when they overlap with anchors)
+6. move the anchors and control points to a desired position (there is a "hide control points" button for when they overlap with anchors)
 7. select the latched curves by clicking and dragging a selection box
 8. group the curves and repeat step 4